What is an IUD?

 How do I check my IUD?

 You should check your IUD every month to make sure it has not slipped out.
 An IUD is most likely to slip out of place during your period.
 IUDs have strings attached to them.
-Between periods you can check for the strings:
+Between periods you can check for the strings by following these steps:

 - Wash your hands.